vossisboss/pvdjango/README.md

 All right.
 Now that we've added some content to your blog and translated it into French, we're going to add a translatable menu and a translatable footer to our website so that you can see how Snippets work in Wagtail as well as how you can translate them.

+# Step Five: Add translatable navigation

+In this step, you're going to learn about Wagtail Snippets.
+Snippets are pieces of code that can be used in multiple places across a project.
+Some common uses for Snippets include author profiles, menus, and footer content.
+The nice thing about Wagtail is you can use `TranslatableMixin` to make any